South African Class NG G11 2-6-0+0-6-2: Garratt advantages

 A Garratt is actually two separate locomotives combined in a double articulated format, thereby providing multiple powered axles over which the total locomotive weight is spread.
 This, in turn, results in a more powerful locomotive, since a much larger percentage of the locomotive's total mass contributes to traction compared to a tender locomotive of similar total mass.
 The use of a Garratt locomotive enables the capacity of a line to be approximately doubled without having to strengthen the track, bridges and culverts, or re-align the curvature.

 Unlike tender locomotives, Garratts are bi-directional, which eliminates the need for turntables or triangles, also known as wyes.
 The fact that they did not need to be run through to terminals to be turned around also made increased operational flexibility possible.

 Probably the greatest advantage of the Garratt was that, with its boiler and grate area suspended between two engine units without the need to leave room for coupled wheels and cylinders, wide and deep fireboxes with large grate areas and large diameter boilers were possible.
 On a Garratt, the boiler could literally be dimensioned up to the full cross section of the loading gauge.
-With each set of cylinders and coupled wheels constituting a separate engine, the end result was two locomotives in one, with one huge shared boiler which needed only one crew.
+With each set of cylinders and coupled wheels constituting a separate engine, the result was two locomotives in one, with one huge shared boiler which needed only one crew.
 A Garratt is therefore a single locomotive with double the tractive effort and, with its weight distributed over a long and flexible multi-axle wheelbase, a lower axle loading.